 Two years later, four bandoleros traveled to Tikal, deep in the jungles of Guatemala.
 For three of us, our clothes literally stuck to our skin, practically requiring that they be peeled off.

-The last of us was wearing ExOfficio boxer shorts in both these cases.
+The last of us was wearing ExOfficio boxer shorts on both of those hikes.
 He was doing just fine where it mattered most.
 And after two hard lessons in the importance of good housing for the jewels, we all wised up and got our own.
 My friend could barely stop going on about his “ballwickers,” and with word-of-mouth like that, these things sold themselves.

 I was SOLD!